 Note: An executed Success path indicates that no errors were encountered during the process.
-It is not a measure of whether the data received was the intended result or functionality.
+It is not a measure of whether the captured data is the intended result or functionality.

-This path indicates that there was an error executing the action or there was a problem processing the results from a bridge or data action.
+This path indicates that an error occurred while executing the action or that a problem occurred while processing the results from a data action.
 Specify the action if Architect is not able to transfer the call.
 For example, a play audio action to indicate that the action wasn’t successful, a transfer action to send the caller to an agent or representative for assistance.

-Note: If the network experiences connectivity issues, the action automatically takes this failure path.
+Note: If the network experiences connection issues, the action automatically takes this failure path.